-Our audit procedures related to the assessment for impairment of exploration and evaluation assets included, among others, the following:
+Our audit procedures related to the assessment for impairment of exploration and evaluation assets relating to the Godslith property included, among others, the following:

-We assessed management's assessment of the facts and circumstances to determine whether an indication of impairment was present by inspecting the Corporation's communications, including minutes and press releases and making requests for information from management;
+- We assessed management's assessment of the facts and circumstances to determine whether an indication of impairment was present by: - o inspecting the Corporation's communications, including minutes and press releases; - o making requests for information from management; and - o obtaining external confirmations. - We inspected government records to determine the validity of mining rights to this property.